ChongWu-Biostat/MiSPU/README.md

 **Results**: We propose a class of microbiome based sum of powered score (MiSPU) tests based on a newly defined generalized taxon proportion that combines observed microbial composition information with phylogenetic tree information.
 Different from the existing methods, a MiSPU test is based on a weighted score of the generalized taxon proportion in a general framework of regression, upweighting more likely to be associated microbial lineages.
 Our simulations demonstrated that one or more MiSPU tests were more powerful than MiRKAT while correctly controlling type I error rates.
 An adaptive MiSPU (aMiSPU) test is proposed to combine multiple MiSPU tests with various weights, approximating the most powerful MiSPU for a given scenario, consequently being highly adaptive and high powered across various scenarios.
 We applied MiSPU and aMiSPU to a throat microbiome dataset, showing that microbial communities were associated with the smoking status while adjusting for potential confounders.

 ## Install the package
+We test it on R 3.2.1 and 3.2.2.
+Other versions may meet some problems and feel free to send us an email if you meet any problems.
 ### For Mac User:
 ```
 install.packages("vegan")